 Magic-mine/ShutterstockA staggering 16 million Americans live with a scary disease right this second.
 Those with type 2 diabetes, insulin resistance, and obesity have a higher risk of developing it.
 It’s tough to find and even tougher to treat.
 But here’s the kicker: Most people have never even heard of it.

 It’s called nonalcoholic steatohepatitis, or NASH for short, and it’s a type of fatty liver disease that’s every bit as nasty as the version alcoholics suffer from.
 While having a liver lined with fat is distressingly common—it affects some 64 million Americans—in most people the fat buildup doesn’t trigger life-threatening health troubles.
 With NASH sufferers, however, the liver becomes inflamed, which can lead to the permanent scarring known as cirrhosis and an increased risk for liver cancer.
 Some experts believe NASH will surpass hepatitis infections as the biggest reason for liver transplants by 2020.
-(By the way, you might want to check up on the signs you have fatty liver disease.)
+(By the way, you might want to make sure you don’t have any of these fatty liver symptoms.)

 Why have doctors and patients ignored this dangerous disease for so long?
 “It’s because they didn’t see it,” Mark Pruzanski, CEO of Intercept Pharmaceuticals, a company that’s focused on treatments for liver diseases including NASH, told Business Insider.